When you’re planning a visit to one of our Ann Arbor or Detroit museums, it’s hard to know where to begin. There’s so much to see and do!

 - Admission: $13/adults, $9.50/ages 2-12 and seniors, free/under age 2; discounted admission on Friday and Saturday evenings.

 Also find galleries that feature exhibits on dinosaurs and other prehistoric beasts, The Story of Us Gallery, which showcases human history and the Every Rock Has a Story exhibit, which explores the Earth’s geological past.
+Be sure to stop in by July 3, 2020, to see the temporary Robot Revolution exhibit.

 - Address: 31005 Orchard Lake Road, Farmington Hills